Gordonzi/DI-1500/README.md

 # DI-1100
-Repository for the Adv Pentaho Data Integration DI 1100 course
+<p>Repository for the Adv Pentaho Data Integration DI 1100 course</p>

 This course is aimed at introducing the Pentaho ETL tool to folks who are involved in a Pentaho implementation.
 Data Analysts, Project Managers, Professional Services consultants, Data Architects, Report Designers will gain a solid understanding of the key ETL concepts and workflows.
 It is recommended that you have at least 6 months experience of Pentaho Data Integration.